scc365/virtual-machine/README.md

 Required Software:
  - Vagrant
  - VirtualBox (6+)
+ - Vagrant Manager (if you're on MacOS)
+ - Xming/Xquartz

 To create the VM, simply clone this repository, and from a terminal window in the same directory as the vagrantfile run: